 While the guitar, by comparison, has a role in many different genres of music, the type of banjo used is a bit more specifically suited to one genre or another.
 While this isn’t a hard and fast rule, it does tend to be the norm more often than not.

 Here are the most common genres you can expect to be played based on the banjo used:

 - 4 String/Plectrum Banjo: Dixieland Jazz, Classical, Irish Folk, Old-Time

 While the banjos we’ve mentioned above are the most common instruments that are considered banjos, there are others as well.

 Like the 6-string banjo, there are a lot of hybrid banjo instruments that are a mash-up of another instrument and the banjo.
 These instruments can be played differently than the banjo.
 However, they still offer players that unique twang that you can only get from a banjo instrument.

-The banjo ukulele is one of the most popular types of banjo instruments that are out there, that isn’t quite considered a banjo.
+The banjo ukulele is one of the most popular types of banjo instruments that are out there, which isn’t quite considered a banjo.
 The banjo mandolin is also a great instrument that is played like a mandolin but sounds just like a banjo.

 Deciding Between the 5-String vs 4-String vs 6-String Banjos

 If you’re trying to decide what type of banjo to buy, the bottom line is that you’ll probably want to consider what genre you want to play first and foremost.
 The 5-string banjo is a great choice if you aim to be the best bluegrass player around.
 However, the other banjos could be good options if you’re interested in other genres or you’re hoping to transfer your guitar skills over to a new instrument.